 A number of teachers have trained more informally on an apprenticeship basis.
 Some professional societies have a waiver process allowing these teachers to become certified based on a peer-review process or, in certain cases, requiring attendance at an approved training course and approval by the Director.
 Some of these informally-trained teachers have elected not to be certified by a professional society.
 As well, not all teachers who are eligible for membership in a professional society have chosen to join.

 Click here to learn about Alexander Technique Teacher Training.

-If there is no teacher available in your area, there are three things you can do:
+If there is no teacher available in your area, there are four things you can do:

 - Attend a residential course.
 These are now offered in many countries.
 They run for a week or two at a time and it is possible to learn quite a lot in that period because the teaching is concentrated and there are usually several Alexander teachers working as a team with the group.
 The courses are usually held in pleasant locations and are an enjoyable and beneficial way to get started in the Technique, or to refresh one’s knowledge.
 Indeed, some teachers believe this is one of the best ways to learn the Technique.

 - Travel to a teacher.
 It is not uncommon for pupils to spend a week or two in a city or town which has an Alexander teacher, taking a daily series of lessons during that period.
 This is often done in connection with business or vacation travel.
 Obviously it is important to arrange the lessons well in advance of your trip.